-Course Materials: Course materials will be posted in my MavSpace prior to each class.
-Link: https://mavspace.uta.edu/xythoswfs/webui/xy-3718161_1-t_Y4CGlic3 (password: hchoi)
+Course Materials: For Dr. Choi's part, course materials will be posted in my MavSpace prior to each class and/or given to student one week in advance (Ticket Link: Ticket Link: https://mavspace.uta.edu/xythoswfs/webui/xy-3718159 1-t a8HV2I2N).
+For Dr. Sattler's part, course materials will be posted on Blackboard prior to each class.

-Modern Teaching Tools and Assistances: Power point presentation, course summary, course handouts with many blanks, group discussion, video clips, lab visit, etc.
+Modern Teaching Tools and Assistances: Power point presentations, course summary and handouts, video clips, lab visit, etc.